bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/doc/docusaurus/docs/basics.md

 }
 ```
 The code above describes a composition that merges the two roots of `bigraph`
 under one root node with index 0.
+At the same time we keep the links so that
+all nodes are kept connected.

 Note that composition may throw the following two exceptions `IncompatibleSignatureException` and `IncompatibleInterfaceException`
 if the signatures are not the same or the interfaces are not compatible.